johnniecosmos/EthereumBridge/README.md

     transact({'from': web3_provider.eth.coinbase}).hex().lower()
 ```

-#### Okay, so what now

-Things that will be provided by leader:

-1. Database hosting + usernames and passwords
-2. Transactional encryption key - must be shared between all parties to decrypt, verify and sign transaction
-3. Contract addresses
-4. General configuration parameters
-5. Docker image

-What do you need to do as a signer:

-##### Generate your keys
-1. Generate your Ethereum key.
-Either in a PKCS11 compatible device, or as raw bytes
-2. Generate your Secret Network key

-##### Provide leader with Addresses
-3. Provide leader with Ethereum address and Secret Network public key.
-These will be used to instantiate multisig addresses and contracts
-4. Once done, leader will provide the Secret Network multisig address and Ethereum smart contract address

-##### Add Funds to Eth account
-5. Send Eth to your Ethereum account

-##### Customize docker-compose file (or other docker runner)

-Of all available config parameters, the ones that require environment variables are:

-* eth_node_address
-* secret_node
-* db_username
-* db_password
-* db_host

-We recommend setting an .env file and using docker-compose, but you can also use `docker run` or any other
-docker runner.

-##### Start the signer

-`docker-compose up`

 ##### Config Parameters

 All these parameters can be overwritten by setting an environment variable with the same name.
 Set common variables in one